About the Author: Christopher Canwell is a dating coach and runs a blog and a YouTube channel.

 What a low-quality response to a dying relationship; make it worse, just to keep it alive.

-On the importance of opportunities on sexual access:
+On the importance of opportunities for sexual access:

 Men who teach English in Europe, Asia, or South America have more opportunities to meet, date, and have sex with women than men who work in a bank in a big metropolitan city.